-The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers as well as boys at Key Stage 3 and Girls at Key Stage 4.
+The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are classified as Middle Prior Attainers (from Key Stage 2) as well as girls at Key Stage 3 and boys at Key Stage 4.
 We will consider the challenges faced by vulnerable pupils, such as those who have external agency support and high levels of pastoral barriers to learning.
 The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.